elephantscale/es-training-new/course-outlines/AI/AI-and-Applications-Highmark.md

-# AI & Applications-Highmark
+# AI & Applications for an Org (Highmark)

 (C) Elephant Scale
-October 30, 2024
+November 06, 2024

 ## Course Description

-* This course introduces Artificial Intelligence and its applications in the industry.
+* This course introduces Artificial Intelligence and its applications in the industry for specific use cases.

 ## Audience
 * Managers and Execs